NREL/bifacialvf/README.md

 on the back of each module row.

 ## Pre-requisites
-This software is written for Anaconda Python 2.7 which can be downloaded here: https://www.anaconda.com/download/
+The software is written in Python 2.7.
+Download the Anaconda Python 2.7 environment for best compatibility.

 ## Install using pip